LonelyChip/creativecorner-mui/README.md

 # Creative Corner

-This is a frontend prototype created with Create React App.
+This is a frontend prototype created with Create React App and MUI library for front end design.
 It includes a few implemented features such as login, feed, create post, and like/reply functionalities.
 Please note that many backend functionalities are not completed, and this is just a prototype.

 A demo version of the app is available at https://creativecorner-97e71.web.app/.